Frequently Asked Questions

 • Coll & Tiree (longer ferry trip, about 2.5 hours)

-Oban has many on-street car parking places, most are pay and display and have pay by mobile facilities.
+Oban has many on-street parking places, most of which are pay-and-display and offer pay-by-mobile facilities.

 • Albany Street (36 spaces)